GSA/automate.fedramp.gov/content/documentation/general-concepts/4-expressing-common-fedramp-template-elements-in-oscal.md

 **NOTES:**

-- There may be more than one *Document Sensitivity Label* (marking) if needed.
-    - Tools should display and/or notify the user of all sensitivity markings.
+- There may be more than one *Document Sensitivity Label* (`marking`), if needed.
+The only required value is `cui` (Controlled Unclassified Information).
+Tools should display and/or notify the user of all sensitivity markings.

 - The logos on older FedRAMP Templates are not necessary.
 This includes the NIST Logo, as well as the three Joint Authorization Board (JAB) Agency Logos.